-As the transmission lines are constructed aerially and the blockage of ground surface is limited to area of tower footings, which is very small, there is little possibility of affecting drainage pattern.
-Moreover, the transmission lines proposed under the subject don't not involve any tower to be placed in river beds for river crossing.
-However, management measures as specified in EMP (refer clause - 5 & 12) like appropriate siting of towers shall be undertaken during detailed alignment survey and design to avoid any incidence of flooding hazards of loss of agricultural production due to interference with drainage patterns or irrigation channels.
-In the infrequent instances where the natural flow/drainage is affected, flow will be trained and guided to safe zones.
-In case of substations, all drainage channels along or inside substations shall be trained and connected to main or existing drainage to avoid any erosion due to uncontrolled flow of water.
-Since all proposed substations are located mostly in plane terrain no affect on drainage of the area is envisaged particularly with adequate arrangement of drainage built in all substation design.
+As the distribution lines are constructed aerially and the blockage of ground surface is limited to area of pole footings, which is a very shallow excavation and hence, there is little possibility of affecting drainage pattern.
+However, management measures as specified in EMP (refer clause - 8) like appropriate siting of poles shall be undertaken during detailed alignment survey and design to avoid any incidence of flooding hazards of loss of agricultural production due to interference with drainage patterns or irrigation channels.